amd/ryzen-ai-documentation/docs/inst.rst

 **Vitis AI PyTorch/TensorFlow 2/TensorFlow Quantization**

-Vitis AI PyTorch and TensorFlow Quantizer, which is part of the Vitis AI toolchain, require the installation of a docker container on the host server.
+Vitis AI PyTorch and TensorFlow Quantizer, which is part of the Vitis AI toolchain, require the installation of a Docker container on the host server.

-The Vitis AI docker container can be installed on Ubuntu 20.04, CentOS 7.8, 7.9, 8.1, and RHEL 8.3, 8.4.
-The developers working on Windows 11 can use WSL for installing Vitis AI docker.
+The Vitis AI Docker container can be installed on Ubuntu 20.04, CentOS 7.8, 7.9, 8.1, and RHEL 8.3, 8.4.
+The developers working on Windows 11 can use WSL for installing Vitis AI Docker.

-Multiple versions of the docker container are available, each tailored to specific frameworks.
-Please follow the docker download and running instructions as per the following links
+Multiple versions of the Docker container are available, each tailored to specific frameworks.
+Follow the Docker download and running instructions as per the following links:

 .. list-table::
    :widths: 25 25